 I had a plan to make this posting really twittery short, in a WYSIWYS way: here’s the pic, make your mind.
 Alas, Sturm und Drang is not exactly my style 😦

-What I wanted to show is not even a whole picture, but its small fragment; this one.
+What I wanted to show is not even a whole picture, but its small fragment; the one above.
 And the only thing I could really say is that it’s just yet another example of those ‘thingies‘ hanging above the beds in many medieval paintings that I wrote about already many times.
 By itself, this particular work doesn’t deepen my investigation of the ‘thingies’ any further, it’s just another ‘brick in a wall’; on the other hand, any large picture is nothing by a mosaic of small pixels it consists of.

 The striking difference, however, between this picture and many others is its very visible violent and agressive character; all the previous wer very pretty calm and serene, while here we clearly see that something bad is going to happen.